Gold Futures and Gold Options Trading

 become the world's largest physical commodity

-futures exchange.
+NYMEX and COMEX to become the largest exchange in the world.
 The gold future contract is one of

 the most liquid of the precious metal future